BrailleRAP building manual

 • RIGHT_SIDE (5mm laser cut plywood).

-• Prepare the 5 elements: FACE, BACK, LEFT_SIDE, RIGHT_SIDE and BOTTOM.
+• Prepare the 5 parts: FACE, BACK, LEFT_SIDE, RIGHT_SIDE and BOTTOM.

 Attention

-identify the position of the sides (right and left) and the bottom.
+Carefully identify the orientation of the sides (right and left) and the bottom.
 Use the holes to orient the parts as shown in the figure

 _images/gluing_chassis.png